Stardown-app/Stardown/README.md

 ## Privacy

 Stardown will never sell any data to anyone and does not collect any personal data.
 Everything you copy with Stardown is stored in your clipboard, local files, and/or your browser's settings depending on which features you use.
-Stardown's optional notepad saves to your browser's sync storage.
+Stardown's optional notepad saves to your browser's sync storage by default but can save locally instead.

 ## Permissions